JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-swiftui-integration.md

 ## What's next

-You can also explore the way Compose Multiplatform can be [integrated with the UIKit framework](compose-uikit-integration.md).
+* Explore the way Compose Multiplatform can be [integrated with the UIKit framework](compose-uikit-integration.md).
+* Learn how to use [native SwiftUI navigation for system-rendered Liquid Glass effects](ios-liquid-glass.md) while Compose renders the screen content.